 With the MOS2S project (Media Orchestration from Sensor to Screen), an international consortium of partners will develop and test audiovisual Smart City technologies addressing the needs of its inhabitants, and embed these solutions in a dedicated Smart City Playground.
 This playground provides for a venue platform as stepping stone towards a full Smart City Operating System, and for the support of proof-of-concepts and trials.
 As such, the playground has the unique potential to accelerate the creation and market introduction of new unique Smart City applications, based on a range of sensors and datasets, to improve profitability, sustainability, safety and customer experience.

 The project partners focus on media orchestration platforms and technologies, that allow for orchestrating devices, data and media streams, and resources into a rich and coherent media experience on various end-user devices, including virtual environments.
-Applications include crowd journalism (citizen information and participation), smart habitats / venues, live events (citizen experience and entertainment) and event security (citizen safety and security).
+Applications include crowd journalism (citizen information and participation), smart venues, live events (citizen experience and entertainment) and event security (citizen safety and security).
 These cases build upon advanced sensor, networking and cloud infrastructures, and leverage emerging media and data analysis, analysis, processing and streaming technologies.
 The international MOS2S consortium comprises large-scale industry partners, small-to-medium enterprise partners and research and technology organizations.
 Together they provide all necessary technological components: networking and cloud technology, data brokerage, orchestration between video sources and sensor data, video analysis and stitching, broadcast (sports in particular) production and distribution, and a smart venue as a proxy for a smart city.

 The combined technologies and experience of these partners enables unique world class innovation, that will allow them to introduce captivating new products and services.
 The applications that MOS2S provides will impact the global markets of wireless data communications (3G/4G/5G), the market of broadcast production (news and sports production in particular) and audiovisual terminal equipment, including signage.
 Given the size of each of these markets, the global impact of MOS2S can be very significant.